 See Integrity monitoring rules language for a general description of include for their allowed attributes and sub elements.
 Only information specific to includes and excludes relating to this Entity Set class are included here.

-Special attributes of Include and Exclude for ServiceSets:
+Special attributes of Include and Exclude for ServiceSets

-Include or exclude based on whether the state of the service (stopped, starting, stopping, running, continuePending, pausePending, paused).
+state: Include or exclude based on whether the state of the service (stopped, starting, stopping, running, continuePending, pausePending, paused).
 The following example would monitor the set of running services for change: